Last Updated on September 29, 2024 by Bonnie

 Drummond, WI – 3 nights

 Our next stop was Drummond, WI for Apostle Islands National Lakeshore.
 I’ll admit, Drummond is not really the ideal place to stay as it is about an hour away from Apostle Islands.
-Unfortunately, I forgot we’d be there over July 4 weekend and waited too late to make reservations.
-Drummond Lake Campground was the closest place I could find that I could actually make a reservation.
+Unfortunately, I forgot we’d be there over the July 4th weekend and waited too late to make reservations.
+Drummond Lake Campground was the closest place I could find where I could make a reservation.

 While the drive was a bit long, the campground was fantastic and I highly recommend it if you’re ok with the drive.